HerodotusPrime/HerodotusPrime/README.md

 <!-- Add more video games later and fix the banner image -->

-Read Herodotus for his is a proud vocation that has long been the champion of democracy and the bane of tyranny.
+Read Herodotus for his is a proud vocation that has long been the champion of democracy and the bane of tyrants.

 <details>
 <summary>Best Video Games All Time </summary>